VTL-Community/VTLTech/Guidelines.md

 # Web API for VTL engines

-This chapter describes guidelines for implementors of web service applications providing access to VTL engine or VTL technology stack implementations.
+This chapter describes guidelines for implementors of web service applications providing access to VTL engines, or VTL engines exposing web services.

 ## Basic architecture

+A VTL engine MAY expose a set of web services, or an application layer MAY support interoperability with a VTL engine instance located elsewhere.
+In the latter case, the web service MAY use any technology supported by the engine instance, such as JSON-RPC or CORBA, to transfer control between the engine and the application layer.

-A VTL web service implementation SHOULD provide at least these HTTP (POST) endpoints:
+A VTL web service implementation SHOULD provide at least these endpoints:

 1. `/dataset`: returns the contents of of one or more datasets;
 2. `/structure`: returns the structure(s) of one or more datasets;